ConfSched/ConfSched/docs/admin.md

 ?>
 ```

 Next, you need to run composer update to grab all the dependencies.
+Run this in the root of your ConfSched folder.

 <code>composer update</code>

 Depending on your composer installation, you might need to use composer.phar instead:

-<code>sudo composer.phar update</code>
+<code>composer.phar update</code>

 Now we'll create the tables for the database.
 To do so, we'll use Laravel's Migrations.
 Run the following command:

-<code>sudo php artisan migrate</code>
+<code>php artisan migrate</code>

 Download OpenConf at [http://www.openconf.com/download/](http://www.openconf.com/download/).
 Follow the installation instructions for OpenConf [here](http://www.openconf.com/documentation/install.php).